sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 6. Map surrounding hotel/apartment
 7. Boarding pass

-Don't call it a job or say you are working!
-The J1 visa status is not meant for "working", but rather for "training" in the United States.
+Don't call it a "job" or say you are "working"!
+The J-1 visa status is not meant for "working", but rather for "training" in the United States.
 Remember, you're just a poor little intern *training* in the United States!

-Some prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case I lose anything.
+Some intern prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case they lose anything.

 If you are a US citizen, some of the above do not apply to you.
 Make sure you have your US passport, health insurance card, and boarding pass.